MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

    After your package is uploaded, it's validated.
 If there's a validation error, resolve the issue and try uploading your package again.

-1. When validation succeeds, review the extension details, and then select **Continue** to proceed.
+1. When validation succeeds, review the extension details.

+1. Click the **Continue** button.

+   The **Availability** webpage opens.

 <!-- ========================================================================== -->
-## Step 3:  Provide Availability details
+## Step 3: Provide Availability details (visibility and markets)

-On the **Availability** webpage, enter the following information about the availability of your extension.
+On the **Availability** webpage for the extension, enter the following information.

 <!-- ------------------------------ -->